HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 ## Expanding the operations

 Maybe it's the operations we have, as the default set of addition, subtraction and multiplication is quite limited.
-Let's add division to our operations and see if anything improves.
+Let's add division to our operations and see if anything improves:

 ```
 "operations": [